btj/ogp-notes/complexity_modularity_abstraction.md

 	 *
 	 * @throws IllegalArgumentException if the given denominator is zero.
 	 *    | denominator == 0
-	 * @throws ArithmeticException if arithmetic overflow occurs.
+	 * @may_throw ArithmeticException if arithmetic overflow occurs.
 	 *    | true
 	 * @post The result is not null.
 	 *    | result != null